A1 motorway (Cyprus): History

 Night view between Agios Athanasios junction and Linopetra junction in Limassol.

-In the late 1970s, the Cypriot Government introduced a series of schemes to improve the infrastructure of transport on the Island.
-The first planned motorway was to be built between Nicosia and Nicosia International Airport, roughly on the route of the current Griva Digeni Avenue.
-The road was widened in preparation, but following the Turkish Invasion of Cyprus in July 1974 and the closure of the airport as a result, this scheme was abandoned.
 Construction started on the A1 to connect Nicosia with the new main port of Cyprus at Limassol in 1978.
+Construction started at both ends concurrently.
+Initially many junctions were at-grade.
+Although reconstruction at the Nicosia end has obliterated any evidence of this, old filter lanes remain at junction 17.

-The construction started at both ends concurrently.
-In the initial construction, the junctions were at grade separation.
-Although reconstruction at the Nicosia end has obliterated any evidence of this, drivers can still see the filter lanes at junction 17.
-The motorway was opened in stages, with the final stage (Kornos to Kophinou) completed in October 1984, while upgrades within the city of Limassol were completed in summer 2008.
-These upgrades included the Polemidia and Troödos junction, Agia Filaxis Junction, Agios Athanasios junction, Linopetra junction, and Germasogeia junction, and involved the replacement of a series of roundabouts with flyovers or underpasses.
+The motorway was opened in stages, with the final stage (Kornos to Kophinou) completed in October 1984, while upgrades within Limassol were completed in summer 2008.
+These upgrades included the Polemidia and Troödos junction, Agia Filaxis Junction, Agios Athanasios junction, Linopetra junction, and Germasogeia junction, and involved the creation of many flyovers to remove all at-grade intersections.

-Since 2012, the section of the motorway between the entrance of Nicosia and the intersection with the A2 motorway was upgraded to a six-lane road due to heavy traffic observed.
+Beginning in 2012, the section of motorway between the entrance of Nicosia and the intersection with the A2 was upgraded to six lanes.